tacosontitan/Bonfire.Net/README.md

 ## Running a Windows Service

-To run your application as a Windows Service, you'll need to add a reference to the `Ignition.Net.Framework.ServiceProcess` package.
+To run your application as a Windows Service, you'll need to add a reference to the `Bonfire.Framework.ServiceProcess` package.
 Then derive from `WindowsService` instead of `ServiceBase`:

 ```csharp
 public class MyService : WindowsService